What is White Chocolate?

 - Due to the higher fat and sugar content, white chocolate melts very easily and at a lower temperature than dark chocolate, but more care should be taken when using it.
 Avoid excessive or direct heat.
 I like to pour a hot liquid over it and use the heat from that to melt the white chocolate.

-- There’s only a few companies in America that make white chocolate: E. Guittard, Baker’s, and Askinoise.
-But most of the white chocolate you’ll find is European-made, perhaps since few American bake with white chocolate.
+- There are only a few companies in America that make white chocolate: E. Guittard, Baker’s, and Askinoise.
+Most of the white chocolate you’ll find is European-made, probably because few Americans bake with white chocolate.

 - White chocolate should never be pure white.
 Since cocoa butter is ivory-colored, real white chocolate should be off-white as well.
 Products labeled as ‘white bar’ or ‘white coating’ are often not white chocolate and just tastes plain sugary and should not be used in recipes that call for white chocolate.

 Related Links and Recipes